 You can grab these for almost dirt cheap now so if balance, an outdoor-ready build, and a sleek, versatile design are something you’re attracted to – I see nothing wrong with the Renew Elevate being in your gym bag.

-The Renew Elevate is definitely a possible contender for my best budget shoe list of the modern era.
-Check the ever-growing list below and find some more killer options for cheap!
+Anyway, the Renew Elevate is definitely a possible contender for my best budget shoe list of the modern era.
+Check the ever-growing list below and find some more killer options for cheap.

 But I’d love to hear your thoughts on the Renew Elevate.
 Have you played in ’em?
 What’s your take?
 Perhaps you’ve already got your hands on the 2nd shoe?
 Or you’ve got a question I haven’t answered in the review?